dotnet/docs/docs/csharp/roslyn-sdk/get-started/syntax-analysis.md

 [!code-csharp[Declare the base class for the using collector](../../../../samples/csharp/roslyn-sdk/SyntaxQuickStart/SyntaxWalker/UsingCollector.cs#3 "Declare the base class for the UsingCollector")]

 You need storage to hold the namespace nodes that you're collecting.
-Declare a public read-only property in the `UsingCollector` class; you use this variable to store the <xref:Microsoft.CodeAnalysis.CSharp.UsingDirectiveSyntax?displayProeprty=nameWithType> nodes you find:
+Declare a public read-only property in the `UsingCollector` class; you use this variable to store the <xref:Microsoft.CodeAnalysis.CSharp.Syntax.UsingDirectiveSyntax?displayProperty=nameWithType> nodes you find:

 [!code-csharp[Declare storage for the using syntax nodes](../../../../samples/csharp/roslyn-sdk/SyntaxQuickStart/SyntaxWalker/UsingCollector.cs#4 "Declare storage for the using syntax nodes")]

-The base class, <xref:Microsoft.CodeAnalysis.CSharp.CSharpSyntaxWalker?displayProperty=nameWithType> implements the logic to visit each node in the syntax tree.
+The base class, <xref:Microsoft.CodeAnalysis.CSharp.Syntax.CSharpSyntaxWalker?displayProperty=nameWithType> implements the logic to visit each node in the syntax tree.
 The derived class needs to override the methods called for the specific nodes you're interested in.
 In this case, you're interested in any `using` directive.
-That means you must override the <xref:Microsoft.CodeAnalysis.CSharp.CSharpSyntaxWalker.VisitUsingDirective> method.
-The one argument to this method is a <xref:Microsoft.CodeAnalysis.CSharp.UsingDirectiveSyntax?displayProperty=nameWithType> object.
-This class has a <xref:Microsoft.CodeAnalysis.CSharp.UsingDirectiveSyntax.Name> property that stores the name of the namespace being imported.
-It is a <xref:Microsoft.CodeAnalysis.CSharp.NameSyntax?displayProperty=nameWithType>.
-Add the following code in the <xref:Microsoft.CodeAnalysis.CSharp.CSharpSyntaxWalker.VisitUsingDirective> override:
+That means you must override the <xref:Microsoft.CodeAnalysis.CSharp.Syntax.CSharpSyntaxWalker.VisitUsingDirective> method.
+The one argument to this method is a <xref:Microsoft.CodeAnalysis.CSharp.Syntax.UsingDirectiveSyntax?displayProperty=nameWithType> object.
+This class has a <xref:Microsoft.CodeAnalysis.CSharp.Syntax.UsingDirectiveSyntax.Name> property that stores the name of the namespace being imported.
+It is a <xref:Microsoft.CodeAnalysis.CSharp.Syntax.NameSyntax?displayProperty=nameWithType>.
+Add the following code in the <xref:Microsoft.CodeAnalysis.CSharp.Syntax.CSharpSyntaxWalker.VisitUsingDirective%2A> override:

 [!code-csharp[Examine using nodes for the System namespace](../../../../samples/csharp/roslyn-sdk/SyntaxQuickStart/SyntaxWalker/UsingCollector.cs#5 "Examine all using nodes for the System namespace.")]